Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Lukla

-After breakfast, we will leave Phakding and start the trek.
+After breakfast, we will continue our journey from Phakding to Namche Bazaar.
 The trail goes alongside the Dudh Koshi River’s northern bank.
 En route, we will cross several suspension bridges decorated with colorful prayer flags.
 Similarly, we will also cross the famous Hillary Suspension Bridge.
 After trekking for a while, we will reach the beautiful Monjo village.
 A short distance from the village lies the Sagarmatha National Park Entrance.
 Here, we will show our permits to continue trekking forward.

 From here, the trail begins to pass through dense forests of rhododendrons, oaks, firs, and birches.
 As we approach Namche Bazaar, we must trek on the stone-paved path and make a steep uphill climb.
 We will also catch our first glimpse of Mount Everest.
 We will stay at a lodge in the village.